boa74/Fundamentals-of-Data-Engineering/README.md

 ---

-## 📝 Change Log
+## 📋 Change Log

+### Version 1.1 (November 22, 2025)
+- ✅ Added MongoDB Query Interface with interactive web forms
+- ✅ Added PostgreSQL Query Interface with SQL SELECT execution
+- ✅ Implemented FastAPI backend with REST API endpoints
+- ✅ Updated Flask app to use environment variables for database connections
+- ✅ Fixed Docker containerization with proper database connectivity
+- ✅ Added navigation cards for database query interfaces
+- ✅ Enhanced documentation with new features

 ### Version 1.0 (November 22, 2025)
-- ✅ Complete platform transformation
+- ✅ Complete platform transformation from Medical Image Synthesis to S&P 500 Prediction
-- ✅ New Flask application
+- ✅ New Flask application with 5 functional pages
-- ✅ Real data integration
+- ✅ Integration of 3 datasets: S&P 500, Depression Index, Rainfall
-- ✅ Comprehensive documentation
+- ✅ Comprehensive documentation suite
-- ✅ 5 functional pages
+- ✅ Professional UI/UX with navigation and metrics cards

 ---

 ## 🎉 Success Criteria

 ### You've Successfully Set Up When:
-- ✅ Application runs on port 18502
+- ✅ Flask web application runs on port 18502
+- ✅ FastAPI backend runs on port 8000
-- ✅ Home page displays correctly
+- ✅ Home page displays correctly with navigation cards
-- ✅ All 5 pages are accessible
+- ✅ All 7 pages are accessible (including query interfaces)
 - ✅ Real statistics show on Data Overview
+- ✅ MongoDB and PostgreSQL query interfaces work
+- ✅ Docker containers run successfully
 - ✅ No errors in terminal

 ### You Understand The Project When:
-- ✅ You know the 3 data sources
+- ✅ You know the 3 data sources and their purposes
-- ✅ You can navigate all pages
+- ✅ You can navigate all web interface pages
-- ✅ You understand the ML models
+- ✅ You understand the ML models and their use cases
+- ✅ You can use the API endpoints for data access
-- ✅ You can explain the architecture
+- ✅ You can explain the Flask + FastAPI architecture
-- ✅ You can modify basic features
+- ✅ You can modify basic features and styling

 ---